 - To apply Italic formatting, use Ctrl + I shortcut key.

 - And to apply to Underline formatting, use Ctrl + U shortcut key.

 - The below image shows a combination of all the above three options.

 #4 Text Color

-You can format the default font color (black) of text to any of the color available.
+You can format the default font color (black) of text to any of the colors available.

 - Click on the drop-down list of the “Font Color” option and change as per your wish.

 We can format the alignment of the excel text under the “Alignment” group.